johntoby/stanford-students-project/README.md

-# Stanford University Students API
+# Stanford University Students API Project

 A RESTful API for managing Stanford University Computer Science students built with Golang and Gin framework.
 This project is a solution to the ONE2N SRE Bootcamp, that aims to provide the entire DevOps journey from planning to buuilding to shiping an app into prod.
 I hope this helps someone navigating the bootcamp to get the right solution.